orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

   - architecture
   - rxjs
 ---
 Following recent articles on development of [Echoes Player](http://echoesplayer.com), my [open source media player](http://echoesplayer.com) built with Angular, I really wanted to implement a typeahead feature for this version.
-There are some great ng2-typeahead out-there (available in npm), however, I wanted to take this opportunity to built something from scratch &#8211; exploring deeper concepts in Angular.
-I learned quite a few from implementing a typeahead component and i&#8217;m sharing these in this article.
+There are some great ng2-typeahead out-there (available in npm), however, I wanted to take this opportunity to built something from scratch - exploring deeper concepts in Angular.
+I learned quite a few from implementing a typeahead component and i'm sharing these in this article.

-## Typeahead &#8211; Design
+## Typeahead - Design

 I had a clear vision of how the typeahead feature should work: